 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-A YOUNG GIRL IN HER NINETIES – UNE JEUNE FILLE DE 90 ANS (Frankreich 2016, Valeria Bruni Tedeschi, Yann Coridian, DOK.panorama).
+A YOUNG GIRL IN HER NINETIES – UNE JEUNE FILLE DE 90 ANS (France 2016, Valeria Bruni Tedeschi, Yann Coridian, DOK.panorama).
 When you look into the face of the Alzheimer’s patient, Blanche, there is no doubt what is reflected back at you: love.
 Valeria Bruni Tedeschi and Yann Coridian’s highly sensitive portrait of an unusual couple goes straight to your heart from the very first moment.

-JOHN BERGER ODER DIE KUNST DES SEHENS (Deutschland 2016, Cordelia Dvorák, DOK.special).
+JOHN BERGER ODER DIE KUNST DES SEHENS (Germany 2016, Cordelia Dvorák, DOK.special).
 His work was eye-opening – in the truest sense.
 (Critical) seeing was a lifelong focus for John Berger and even more so after his eye operation.
 A striking film on the life and works of the writer who passed away in January.

-MOSCHEE DE (Deutschland 2016, Mina Salehpour, Michał Honnens, DOK.special).
+MOSCHEE DE (Germany 2016, Mina Salehpour, Michał Honnens, DOK.special).
 In 2008 the construction of a mosque in Berlin-Pankow gave rise to protest marches and citizen’s action groups.
 Using minutes from meetings the film MOSCHEE DE impeccably reconstructs the unfolding of a “cultural battle” that has now spread across Germany.